Manifold of Failure: Behavioral Attraction Basins in Language Models: Introduction

-\begin{itemize} \item We systematically map the continuous behavioral topology of LLMs, revealing that model behaviors form smooth surfaces with identifiable structures (Section~\ref{sec:results_topology}). \item We provide empirical evidence for attraction basins---extended regions in the behavioral space where diverse prompts converge to similar, often unsafe, model outputs (Section~\ref{sec:results_basins}). \item Through comparative analysis of three frontier models, we reveal that each exhibits a unique behavioral topology: Llama-3-8B \cite{grattafiori2024llama3herdmodels} presents a near-universal vulnerability surface (mean AD~0.93), GPT-OSS-20B \cite{openai2025gptoss120bgptoss20bmodel} shows fragmented, spatially concentrated basins (mean AD~0.73), and GPT-5-Mini \cite{singh2025openaigpt5card} demonstrates strong alignment with a hard ceiling at AD~0.50 (Section~\ref{sec:results_models}). \item Our quality-diversity approach achieves up to 63\% behavioral coverage, producing structured maps that complement traditional attack methods (Section~\ref{sec:results_baselines}). \end{itemize}
+\begin{itemize} \item We systematically map the continuous behavioral topology of LLMs, revealing that model behaviors form smooth surfaces with identifiable structures (Section~\ref{sec:results_topology}). \item We provide empirical evidence for attraction basins, which are extended regions in the behavioral space where diverse prompts converge to similar, often unsafe, model outputs (Section~\ref{sec:results_basins}). \item Through comparative analysis of three frontier models (more models in Appendix \ref{sec:appendice}), we reveal that each exhibits a unique behavioral topology: Llama-3-8B~\cite{grattafiori2024llama3herdmodels} presents a near-universal vulnerability surface (mean AD~0.93), GPT-OSS-20B~\cite{openai2025gptoss120bgptoss20bmodel} shows fragmented, spatially concentrated basins (mean AD~0.73), and GPT-5-Mini~\cite{singh2025openaigpt5card} demonstrates strong alignment with a hard ceiling at AD~0.50 (Section~\ref{sec:results_models}). \item Our quality-diversity approach achieves up to 63\% behavioral coverage, producing structured maps that complement existing attack methods (Section~\ref{sec:results_baselines}). \item We show that the basins we map are \emph{invariant} under continuous input defenses: a Lipschitz bound (Section~\ref{sec:reliability}) predicts that no continuous wrapper can collapse a basin with positive margin, and three such wrappers on Llama3-8B confirm the prediction on the identical grid. \end{itemize}

-By providing a framework to chart the vulnerability landscape of LLMs, this work offers a more predictive and comprehensive approach to AI safety.
-The methods and discoveries presented here enable systematic auditing, guide targeted robustness improvements, and lay the groundwork for a topological science of model behavior.
+By providing a framework to chart the vulnerability landscape of LLMs, this work offers a more predictive and comprehensive approach to AI safety and its evaluation.